alex-karpenko/kube-lease-manager/README.md

 ## Features

 * `LeaseManager` is a central part of the crate.
-  This is a convenient wrapper around a Kubernetes `Lease` resource to manage all aspects of leader election process.
+  This is a convenient wrapper around a Kubernetes `Lease` resource to manage all aspects of a leader election process.
 * Provides two different high-level approaches to lock and release lease: fully automated or partially manual lock control.
 * Uses [Server-Side-Apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/)
   approach to update lease state that facilitates conflict detection and resolution and makes impossible concurrent locking.
-* Tolerate configurable time skew between nodes of the Kubernetes cluster.
+* Tolerates configurable time skew between nodes of the Kubernetes cluster.
 * Behavioral parameters of the lease manager are easily and flexibly configurable.
 * Uses well-known and highly appreciated [kube](https://crates.io/crates/kube) and [Tokio](https://crates.io/crates/tokio)